industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 2. Save the configuration

-3. Check if the device has an online connection in the "Home" tab, to proceed with configuring the Mindsphere connection.
+3. Check if the device has an online connection in the "Home" tab, to proceed with configuring the Insights Hub connection.

   ![IIH_OnlineStatus](graphics/IIH_OnlineStatus.png)

-4. Click on "Add parent IED / Connect to Mindsphere"
+4. Click on "Add parent IED / Connect to MindSphere"

   ![IIH_MindsphereConfig1](graphics/IIH_MindsphereConfig1.png)

-5. Select the device type "Mindsphere Device"
+5. Select the device type "MindSphere Device"

 6. Enter credentials for the application.
-Those are required, to allow the IIH to interact with Mindspheres REST-API.
+Those are required, to allow the IIH to interact with Insights Hubs REST-API.
-   The Mindsphere Tenant Administrator has to create them and assign the role "mdsp:core:Admin3rdPartyTechUser", to allow the IIH to update the asset model in Mindsphere.
+   The Insights Hub Tenant Administrator has to create them and assign the role "mdsp:core:Admin3rdPartyTechUser", to allow the IIH to update the asset model in Insights Hub.
 More information can be found in the [IIH documentation](https://cache.industry.siemens.com/dl/dl-media/582/109803582/att_1087779/v6/EdgeApp_CommonConfigurator_en-US/en-US/index.html#treeId=487dc5ea471ae3fbdfb56d715301dad7) and [here](https://documentation.mindsphere.io/MindSphere/apps/operator-cockpit/application-credentials-for-API-applications.html)

   ![IIH_MindsphereConfig2](graphics/IIH_MindsphereConfig2.png)